karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ### **5.3.
 Assemble the prompt**

-Now, we construct the prompt we will be sending to Bedrock.
+Now, we construct the prompt that we will be sending to a Bedrock LLM.

 Within the prompt, you will notice the placeholders ``{query}`` and ``{docs}``.
-- The ``{query}`` placeholder is where the app will insert user query.
+- The ``{query}`` placeholder is where the app will add the user query.
-- The ``{docs}`` placeholder is where the app will insert the documents retrieved from Kendra.
+- The ``{docs}`` placeholder is where the app will add the context retrieved from Kendra.

 ```python